Public university: United Kingdom

-In the United Kingdom, the government does not own universities.
-However, universities are considered public if they receive funding for teaching or research from one of the funding councils.
+In the United Kingdom, the government does not own universities and they are not considered part of the public sector for accounting purposes.
+However, universities are considered public bodies if they receive funding for teaching or research from one of the funding councils.

 The right to award degrees and use the title university or university college is granted by the Privy Council for institutions in Scotland, Wales, and Northern Ireland and by the Office for Students for institutions in England.
 All universities are autonomous and legally independent of the state, but are still regulated by the government.
 The degree of regulation varies between the countries and depends on the university's constitutional form and whether it receives public funding.
 Most universities in the United Kingdom receive public funding through block grants from the Office for Students (England), the Higher Education Funding Council for Wales, the Department for the Economy (Northern Ireland), or the Scottish Funding Council.
 There are only six fully-fledged private universities in the United Kingdom that do not receive block grants, all in England.

 Universities and other higher education providers that receive block grants are treated as public authorities under the Equality Act 2010 and the Freedom of Information Act 2000 (the Freedom of Information (Scotland) Act 2002 for institutions in Scotland).
 They are also likely to be considered a public authority under the Human Rights Act 1998.
 Universities incorporated as higher education corporations are regarded as public authorities for some purposes, even if they do not receive public funding.